 The renovation is being designed by Ann Beha Architects, an award-winning firm with extensive experience updating cultural institutions while staying true to the historic legacies of their buildings.

 Access to the collection will not be impeded in any way.
 We will keep our regular reading room hours during construction, and will continue to offer extended hours for Fellows and Scholars-in-Residence.

 We will continue to offer these presentations.
 However, temporary space constraints during construction will limit the number of class visits we can accommodate.
 If you’d like to inquire about bringing your class to the Newberry to view our collection, please use the Group Visit Request Form on our website.

 The Newberry Bookstore will be closed while it is redesigned, expanded, and relocated to a different part of our first floor (the space currently occupied by the Smith exhibition gallery).
-When the bookstore reopens at the end of construction (June 2018), it will allow visitors to browse its selection of books and other gifts in greater comfort.
+When the bookstore reopens soon after the end of construction, it will allow visitors to browse its selection of books and other gifts in greater comfort.
 An adjoining lounge area will provide guests with space where they can read, use wi-fi, or have a cup of coffee.

 We plan to offer a variety of public programs during construction.
-We will do so by continuing to use Ruggles Hall (access to which will be interrupted for only a week or so in June 2018) and by making use of other parts of our building.
+We will do so by continuing to use Ruggles Hall (access to which will be interrupted for abotu three weeks in June 2018) and by making use of other parts of our building.
 Unfortunately, the scope of the renovation—which calls for redesigned thematic galleries and a new permanent exhibition gallery—will prohibit us from opening any public exhibitions in the first half of 2018.